MysteryPuppy/Guide-to-Professional-Web-Design/guide/Before You Code.md

 <img src="/2.png" alt="Repository details entered.
 Name is TestRepo and the description doesn't matter for now.
 The add README option is selected.">

-"Initialize this repository with a README" just means that GitHub will put a Markdown file called README.md in your repository on creation.
+“Initialize this repository with a README” just means that GitHub will put a Markdown file called README.md in your repository on creation.
 This file usually contains information about what the repository contains.
 If you're interested in learning more about how to create a README.md file, hop down to the [Markdown](Before%20You%20Code.html#markdown) section for a few minutes to learn about that.

 Our repository is where we will put code relating to our project.
 How do we add and track code though, you ask?
 Simple!
 Well, once you get used to it.
-We will be accessing GitHub through from our command line and "pushing" code to our repository that way.
+We will be accessing GitHub through from our command line and “pushing” code to our repository that way.

 ### Git
 ::: tip